-There's no doubt about it: yoga is a booming business all over the world, with more than 200 million active practitioners, and more being added on a regular basis.
-However, despite its popularity, there’s one segment of the population that remains hesitant to grab a mat - men.
+There’s no doubt about it: yoga is a booming business all over the world, with millions of active practitioners, and more being added on a regular basis.
+However, despite its popularity, there’s one segment of the population that remains hesitant to grab a mat – men.

 While women make up the majority of yogis, men can reap tremendous health benefits by incorporating yoga into their lives.
 So whether you’re a guy who’s skeptical about yoga, or a woman trying to convince your significant other to give it a try, here are some hard-to-ignore benefits men can gain from yoga.